 Countries and populations lacking digital infrastructure and skills risk being left behind by the ongoing impact of the COVID-19 crisis, aggravating existing inequalities.
 Recent studies show that countries with robust connectivity infrastructure can mitigate up to half of the negative economic impacts of pandemics (Katz, Jung and Callorda, 2020[7]).
-However, despite progress in the past decade, digital divides remain across governments, households, workers and firms, leaving especially those most vulnerable behind.
+However, despite progress in the past decade, digital divides remain across governments, households, workers and firms, leaving especially those most vulnerable behind28.
 A study of national education responses to the COVID-19 crisis found that 64% of low income countries provided remote learning through online platforms, compared to 94% of lower-middle income countries (UNESCO; UNICEF; The World Bank, 2020[9]).

 Across LAC countries, civil society and civil society organisations are forming partnerships and networks, physical and digital, to address the impacts of the COVID-19 crisis.
 The implications of digital transformation for the civic space are particularly relevant in the context of the COVID-19 pandemic, which has been marked by the widespread deployment of digital technologies to respond to the global crisis.
 However, at a time when physical space for civil society is shrinking globally, digital transformation has opened new spaces online.
 Digital technologies are providing new ways to exercise the freedoms of association, peaceful assembly and expression.
 This has translated into positive trends in the digital civic space by, for instance, opening new online civic spaces, strengthening certain civic spaces offline, and emerging more dynamic and inclusive civic spaces marked by greater civic activism and engagement.
-Yet, digital technologies have also brought new ways to restrict fundamental rights, which emanate from a diversity of actors -including state actors and digital technology companies- and might create new forms of exclusion.
+Yet, digital technologies have also brought new ways to restrict fundamental rights, which emanate from a diversity of actors -including state actors and digital technology companies- and might create new forms of exclusion29.

-Against this background, following the spirit of the recently adopted 2021 DAC Recommendation on Enabling Civil Society in Development Co-operation and Humanitarian Aid, development actors need to explore and address challenges, risks, and systemic inequalities associated with digital technologies that restrict or lead to digital disenfranchisement of civil society.
+Against this background, following the spirit of the recently adopted 2021 DAC Recommendation on Enabling Civil Society in Development Co-operation and Humanitarian Aid30, development actors need to explore and address challenges, risks, and systemic inequalities associated with digital technologies that restrict or lead to digital disenfranchisement of civil society.
 For instance, strengthened legal frameworks on data privacy and security could be beneficial.
-There are existing good practices that en.pdf?expires=1603268818&id=id&accname=ocid84004878&checksum=6AF3647A22AB5225AF64F99BBDFE76AE
+There are existing good practices that could be replicated by DAC and LAC peers, such as the Spanish data protection authority's work against en.pdf?expires=1603268818&id=id&accname=ocid84004878&checksum=6AF3647A22AB5225AF64F99BBDFE76AE